crowdbotics/modules/modules/django-docusign/django_docusign/docusign/README.md

 ACCOUNT_ID = "API Account ID"
 HOST = "host_url{Account Base URL}/restapi/"
 OAUTH_HOST_NAME = "account-d.docusign.com"
-PRIVATE_KEY_FILE_PATH = "./demo/private.key" -> while creating app in your developer account, go to service integration and CLICK ON [GENERATE RSA] then copy your private key and paste it in [private.key] file
+PRIVATE_KEY_FILE_PATH = "./demo/private.key" -> while creating app in your Google service's developer account, go to service integration and CLICK ON [GENERATE RSA] then copy your private key and paste it in [private.key] file
 EXPIRES_IN = 28800
 SCOPES = ["signature", "impersonation"]
 REDIRECT_URI = "https://www.crowdbotics.com/"
 ```

+# Keys And Credientals Setup
+You can get environment variable keys which can used to hit the APIs
+1. Create a [developer account](https://developers.docusign.com/platform/account/) on Docu-Sign
+2. After clicking on Create Account add the following details about the developer.
+3. When your account is created.
+From your dashboard click on your profile, then click on My Apps and Keys.
+4. Next, click on the Add App and Integration Key button.
+5. You will be asked to complete a few steps by entering the details.
+Once you have completed the process you will be directed to your Apis keys and credentials.
+6. Copy your client id, user id, account id, host name, redirect uri, scopes  and save it for later use.
+Must remember that the session will expire after 10 to 30 minutes.

 ## Api Table
 List of api's endpoints with params needed for these apis.